skupperproject/refdog/input/commands.md

 - **--tls-credentials** _string_

-  The name of a Kubernetes secret containing TLS credentials.
-The secret contains the trusted server certificate (typically a CA certificate).
+  The name of a Kubernetes secret containing the trusted server certificate (typically a CA).

   It can optionally include a client certificate and key for mutual TLS.